Niqtan/Cypher/README.md

 npm run build
 ```

+#### 2. Use the extension locally
-Open Chrome and go to:
+- Open Chrome and go to:
 ```
 chrome://extensions/
 ```

-Enable developer mode and click load unpacked.
+- Enable developer mode and click load unpacked.
 Afterwards, select the dist/ folder.

-Done!
+- Done!
 You may start using the extension now.

 ## Project Status
 The project is currently complete.
 I will try to add more features if I need them.
 However, in the current state, I am content with how this has turned out, and I believe this will help me a lot in the future.